“Landman”: Hollywood Meets the Growth Dilemma

-Paramount+’s new TV series, Landman, offers a window into the rugged world of the oil industry in West Texas.
-Billy Bob Thornton plays Tommy Norris, a “fixer” for an oil company, who roams the high-stakes territory of “The Patch.”
+The new TV series, Landman, offers a window into the rugged world of the oil industry in West Texas.
+Billy Bob Thornton plays Tommy Norris, a “fixer” for an oil company, who roams the high-stakes territory of “The Patch,” a.k.a. the Permian Basin.
 Norris navigates shady deals and dangerous gambles, most of them highly cinematic (if occasionally thinly written).
 Packed with tension and drama, this depiction of a modern-day Wild West also provides an opportunity to contemplate the oil industry’s staggering scale and its role in perpetuating the myth of infinite economic growth.

 Clean or Just an Alternative?

-This exchange encapsulates a troubling reality: renewable energy is increasingly used to power fossil fuel extraction.
-Wind turbines, solar panels, and other “green” technologies rely on intensive resource extraction and manufacturing processes.
-If these systems ultimately serve to prolong the fossil fuel economy, can we truly call them clean?
+This exchange encapsulates a troubling reality: Low-carbon energy is increasingly used to power fossil fuel extraction.
+What’s more, wind turbines, solar panels, and other “green” technologies rely on intensive resource extraction and manufacturing processes made possible by fossil fuels.
+If these systems serve to prolong the fossil-fuel economy, can we truly call them clean?

 Bridging Culture and Degrowth

-<em>Landman’s focus, the oil industry, is a microcosm of the broader growth economy.
+Landman’s focus, the oil industry, is a microcosm of the broader growth economy.
 Fossil fuels drive the expansion of countless industries, which then demand more energy, creating a feedback loop of resource extraction and consumption.
-The characters in Landman view growth as inevitable—even desirable—but this perspective ignores the limits of our planet.
+The characters in Landman view growth as desirable—if not inevitable—but this perspective ignores the limits of our planet.

 Landman highlights these contradictions within the oil economy.
 By engaging with stories like this, we can bring the principles of steady-state economics into public discourse.
-Academic theories like the trophic theory of money gain resonance when contextualized within cultural narratives, offering a way to connect economic concepts with everyday experiences.
+Academic theories like the trophic theory of money gain resonance when contextualized within cultural narratives, connecting economic concepts with everyday experiences.

 “We don’t do this ‘cause we like it.
 We do this ‘cause we run outta options.”

-By addressing these issues head-on—by breaking up monopolies and “Big Econ”—we can move toward a future where economies serve people and the planet.
-Landman may dramatize the oilfields, but its underlying questions about growth and sustainability are plenty real.
+Landman may dramatize the oilfields, but the questions evoked about growth and sustainability are plenty real.

 Leave a Reply